sylabs/singularity-userdocs/quick_start.rst

    $ singularity run library://alpine echo "hello"
    hello

-Because {Singularity} runscripts are evaluated shell scripts arguments can behave slightly differently than in Docker/OCI runtimes, if they contain expressions that have special meaning to the shell.
-Here is an illustrative
+Because {Singularity} runscripts are evaluated shell scripts, arguments can behave slightly differently than in Docker/OCI runtimes, if they contain expressions that have special meaning to the shell.
+Here is an illustrative example:
-example:

 .. code::